DDT - Distributed Debugging Tool

 As soon as DDT starts a session, it will find source and header files in the executable, which will be reconciled with any files present on the front end server and displayed in a tree view (left) in the 'Project Files' tab in the 'Project Navigator' window.
 You can load a souce file for viewing by clicking on the file name.

-When a selected process is stopped, the 'Source Code Viewer' jumps to the correct file and line, if the source if available.
-If some souce files have been moved or otherwise are missing, they can be found by adding extra directories (right-click while in the 'Project Files' tab and select 'Add/view Source Directory(s)').
+When a selected process is stopped, the 'Source Code Viewer' (middle of the layout) jumps to the correct file and line, if the source is available.
+If some souce files have been moved or otherwise are missing, they can be found by adding extra directories (right-click while in the 'Project Files' tab and select 'Add/view source directory(s)').

 Below we will look at some of the many features of DDT.
 For information about using other featurs of the program, see the DDT manual.